kostasthanos/Drowsiness-Detection/README.md

 <p align="center">
 <img width="600" height="350" src="Images/lar_per_frame.png ">
 </p>
-This plot is way different that the one on *ear* threshold values per frame.
+This plot is way different than the one on ear threshold values per frame.
 Here there are 4 different time periods (frame periods) with different situations.
 These situations are :

 1. Lips closed
 2. Speaking